ppy/osu-wiki/wiki/osu!tourney/osu!lazer_tournament_client/en.md

 - Set the correct ruleset using the dropdown menu.
 - Change the height to match the `Height` set in the `tournament.cfg` file of osu!tourney.

+## Managing Tournaments

+Tournament configurations for osu!lazer are stored in `%APPDATA%\osu\tournaments`.
+On first start up of the client a directory called `default` is made inside this folder.
+A user can maintain multiple tournament configurations and switch between them as needed to get the appropriate customisations applied.
+To create a new tournament configuration, create a new directory in the `tournaments` directory with the name of your tournament.

+The directory tree of a tournament configuration is as follows:

+- default
+    - flags
+    - mods
+    - videos
+    - bracket.json

 ## Customisation

 The osu!lazer tournament client can be customised by providing it with custom flags, mod icons, and video files.
 These will display in the respective scenes as needed.

 ### Flags

 For custom flags, `.jpg` and `.png` files are accepted.
 These flags have to be at a resolution of 140x94 to be displayed correctly.
+It will be scaled to fill the shape by the client if the resolution does not match.

 An example of a flag using the correct specifications is this flag of Australia: